Bill Kenny (singer): Death

-In popular culture
+Trivia

 Kenny's voice has been featured in television shows such as The Walking Dead, The Simpsons, The Visitor, The Singing Detective, Sanford, The Blacklist, Manhattan, Defiance, Arrested Development, The Wonder Years, Wayward Pines, Better Call Saul, Watchmen and more.
-Kenny's unusual high singing voice and impeccable diction was often imitated on Television.
+Kenny's unusual high singing voice and impeccable diction was often imitated on television.
 The most famous example is that of Fred G. Sanford (played by comedian Redd Foxx) on the 1970s sitcom Sanford and Son.
 Foxx would often sing The Ink Spots hit "If I Didn't Care" while imitating Kenny's hand gestures and clear diction.
 In one episode ("Lamont As Othello"), Foxx sang "If I Didn't Care" but couldn't hit the last high note, at which point he remarked: "Ah!
 Bill Kenny used to hit that note."

 Kenny's voice has been featured in such films as The Shawshank Redemption, Get Low, Radio Days, Raging Bull, Revolutionary Road, The Aviator, Iris, Sphere, Tree's Lounge, Malcolm X, Maria's Lovers, How to Make an American Quilt, Men Don't Leave, Twenty Bucks, Mr. Nobody, Hyde Park on Hudson and more.
 Kenny appeared as himself in Pardon My Sarong, and The Great American Broadcast.

 Kenny's voice is featured in the video games Fallout, Fallout 3, Fallout 4, Fallout: New Vegas, L.A.
 Noire, BioShock and Mafia II.